 Utah Valley University (UT)

-Utah Valley University (UVU) prides itself on having a diverse and multi-ethnical student population, a wide variety of services for every student need possible, flexible online programs, and one of the more affordable tuition fees in the state and the country.
+Utah Valley University (UVU) prides itself on having a diverse and multi-ethnical student population, a wide variety of services for every student’s need possible, flexible online programs, and one of the most affordable tuition fees in the state and the country.

 Weber State University (UT)